The Pay Gap

 In 2013, the Association of Ontario Midwives filed an application with the Human Rights Tribunal of Ontario to address the ways that the Ontario Ministry of Health and Long-Term Care has systematically and consistently entrenched sex discrimination in the compensation structure for midwives and denied them the opportunity for a fair bargaining process.

-We are expecting a decision soon. we need your help to mobilize and work to right this historical wrong.
+We are expecting a decision on September 24th, 2018.
+Regardless of the outcome of the decision, we need your help to mobilize and work to right this historical wrong.
+Join us for our Provincial Day of Action on September 26th.

 Call to Action